PrincetonUniversity/hpc_beginning_workshop/docs/cluster/index.md

 ### [Adroit](https://www.princeton.edu/researchcomputing/computational-hardware/adroit/)
   Also available generally to members of the university community.
 8 node Beowulf cluster.
 2.5 Ghz Dell Ivybridge on 8 nodes with 20 cores.
 Scheduled job system.
+  Adroit now includes GPUs and should be your first choice for production GPU work.

 ### [McMillan](https://www.princeton.edu/researchcomputing/computational-hardware/experimental-systems/mcmillan/)
   Experimental cluster with access to GPUs.
 No data backups are made, and it is not connected to any of the major network storages.
-Intended for beginning or testing of new code for GPU applications.
+Intended for beginning or testing of new code for GPU applications, but for most users Adroit will be an optimal choice.

 ### Other Clusters
   These other clusters such as Perseus, Hecate, Tiger, and Della are research